blossomz37/ffa-skills-project/README.md

 Located in `skills/word-tracker/`, this skill demonstrates how AI can assist with project management and productivity tracking for authors.

 ### Draft Management
-The `drafts/` folder contains sample chapter files that demonstrate the word tracker in action with a real manuscript.
+The `drafts/` folder contains sample chapter files from "Moonlight on Maple Hollow," a paranormal romance novel targeting 70,000 words, that demonstrate the word tracker in action with a real manuscript project.

 ## Features